FranxYao/nlu-cw2/README.md

 ###### Prior versions from Tom Sherborne Mirella Lapata, Denis Emelin, Jon Mallinson, Ida Szubert and Rico Sennrich

 ---
-This repository contains the data and materials for the second coursework of INFR11157 (2021-22).
+This repository contains the data and materials for the second coursework of NLU+ 2023 Spring.

 To get started, clone the repository:
 ```bash